The Listening Studio tools library

 Use this category when you are working with:

-Scripts here stay warm toward the child, neutral toward the other parent, and specific enough to support clear documentation if you ever need it.
+Scripts stay warm toward the child, neutral toward the other parent, and specific enough to support clear documentation.

 Parent at a desk replying to messages on a laptop